salrashid123/salrashid123.github.io/writing_developer_logs_gcp/README.md

   - Requires authentication credentials file.

 If you are running on GCE or EC2, the `Cloud Logging Agent` would be the best bet.
 If you are already using `fluentd` elsewhere, just add the `fluent-plugin-google-cloud` gem.

+>> **NOTE** as of `2/5/19`, the changes needed to support generic_node and generic_task is NOT included in the fluent plugin for google cloud stackdriver.
+However, the changes are relatively simple so I've forked fluent-plugin-google-cloud and added in the changes here: https://github.com/salrashid123/fluent-plugin-google-cloud.
+The only real change is to out_google_cloud.rb.
+I'll keep sync with upstream every week or so to keep it uptodate.
+Of course to be clear, this fork is NOT supported by google cloud (the API is, the plugin fork isn’t!)

 For refernece, here are some related articles on Cloud Logging I tried out over the year:
   - [Apache/Nginx Structured Logs with Cloud Logging Agent](https://medium.com/google-cloud/envoy-nginx-apache-http-structured-logs-with-google-cloud-logging-91fe5965badf)